WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 # Examining the resistome

-## Using the genome to predict antibiotic resistance phenotype
+## Using the genome to predict antibiotic resistance phenotype <!-- omit in toc -->

 One of the benefits of whole genome sequencing bacterial pathogens is that you capture the genomic inventory of the organism.
 This has been capitalized on in clinical microbiology for the _in silico_ prediction of antibiotic resistance directly from whole genome sequencing data.
 This is being developed as a alternative to phenotypic sensitivity testing of microorganisms in the laboratory, where microorganisms are routinely sequenced.